gowQC/SBA-316/README.md

 # Third Form Functionality

 The third form will allow users to add their own choices to the table already provided.
-If the user provides valid data for all 3 inputs, then the program will append a new tr to the table with the provided user info.
+If the user provides valid data for all 3 inputs, then the program will append a new tr to the table body with the provided user info.
 The new tr will also be clickable; when clicked, it will prompt the user with the option of removing the newly created row.